ngergs/k8s-adm-ctrl/README.md

 ```

 ## Example application
-The [namespace_webhook.go](namespace_webhook.go) is an example implementation of the ResourceMutater and ResourceValidator functions.
+The [namespace admission controller](examples/cmd/namespace) is an example implementation of the ResourceMutater and ResourceValidator functions.

 As the wrapping in the corresponding Review interface implementation also implements the http.Handler interface usage together with the http package is simple:
 ```go